+Today we are exploring How to avoid and treat Correct Bite of Teeth?
 The anatomical structure of the jaw region, which is formed as the body matures, determines the occlusal ratio of the upper and lower dentition.
 With the correct development of the muscles and ligaments of the dentition, they are in optimal condition, ensuring the unhindered performance of the main functions accompanied by physical activity.
 However, practice shows that anomalies and defects are quite common – more than 70% of people.
-Orthodontic correction is recommended even in cases where the deviations are insignificant and do not cause significant inconvenience, primarily due to the increased likelihood of TMJ pathologies, as well as the excessive load on certain areas that can lead to damage or premature wear of the enamel.
+Orthodontic correction is recommended even in cases where the deviations are insignificant and do not cause significant inconvenience, primarily due to the increased likelihood of TMJ pathologies and the excessive load on certain areas that can lead to damage or premature wear of the enamel.
 Realizing

 Occlusal closure determines the mechanics of the processes of interaction of the jaw rows.
 Disturbances in development lead to a distortion of the natural contours of the face, problems with diction, and discomfort during meals, and also increase the likelihood of the formation of pathological processes that affect the dental and gum tissues.
 Correction methods depend on the stage at which the anomaly was detected and include both therapeutic corrections using orthodontic appliances and surgical intervention recommended in especially severe cases.